-Information regarding the closing of school will be posted onto our web site, via text announcement (see Text Alerts), on our Facebook page (Cambridge Academy Cougars), www.gwdtoday.com, and every attempt to email all parents will be made.
-Additionally, announcements will be broadcast television Channels 4 and 21.
+Information regarding the closing of school will be emailed to parents, sent via text and phone call using FATS SIS, posted onto our website (bottom left of the page) and social media accounts, and listed with Index Journal.
+Every attemp will be made to also update our local news stations.
 Whenever possible, we will begin on a delayed basis instead of missing an entire day.
 Please note that our school will not always follow Greenwood District 50.
 All efforts will be to provide E-learning on days missed to inclement weather.